github/site-policy/Policies/github-terms-of-service.md

 &dagger; Such titles and summaries are not legally binding, and so can be completely ignored.

 #### Daggered texts
-&dagger; In order to understand the obligations contractually articulated for you in this document, you only need to read the texts marked with a dagger &nbsp;&nbsp;(*single-character symbol at beginning of this paragraph*).
+&dagger; In order to understand the obligations contractually articulated for you in this document, you only need to read the texts marked with a dagger &nbsp;&nbsp;<sup>(*single-character symbol at beginning of this paragraph*).</sup>

 <TABLE>
  <TR>